joomla/Manual/docs/web-services-api/json-response-format/index.md

     }
 }
 ```

+-   `JsonView`: This is important.
+The name need be as this, since Joomla will look for this class name.
+Also, the Joomla core JSON-API extends the view from `Joomla\CMS\MVC\View\JsonApiView`, as the goal of this tutorial is get a JSON response, need be from `\Joomla\CMS\MVC\View\JsonView`.

 -   `setOutput()`: Using the `$this->getModel()` method we get access to the models we set in the controller, one by default and another where is needed the name as key reference in the \Joomla\CMS\MVC\View\AbstractView::\_models array.